The Cardano mini dive

 Whichever works for you.

-This is the first in a five part series on those who would be king.
+This was originally going to be the first in a five part series on those who would be king.
 The “Ethereum killers.”

-Each part will cover one over the top five “Ethereum Killers” and will follow a similar structure.
+Each part was going to cover one over the top five “Ethereum Killers” and follow a similar structure.

-I’ll give a summary of each project, followed by what I see as its major strengths, weaknesses and any red flags.
-Then I’ll give you links to where you can trade each project or find out more.
+I was planning to give a summary of each project, followed by what I see as its major strengths, weaknesses and any red flags.
+Then give you links to where you can trade each project or find out more.